 Richard Marsden joined Synairgen in a consulting role as General Manager in November 2003, was appointed to the Board as Managing Director in June 2004 and appointed Chief Executive Officer in September 2009.
 Between 1998 and 2003 he worked as Projects Manager and Cystic Fibrosis Business Development Manager at Profile Therapeutics plc, where he managed the Cystic Fibrosis business and played a major role in the development of its proprietary pharmaceutical unit, Profile Pharma Limited.
 Prior to this, he worked for Zimmer Limited, Genentech (UK) Limited and Roche Products Limited.

-Dr Philip Monk
+Dr Phillip Monk

 Chief Scientific Officer